5 Types of Microwaves to Choose from for Your Kitchen

 Built-in microwave ovens are installed directly into pre-existing cabinet space for a custom look that integrates seamlessly with your kitchen style.
 They can be installed in a variety of locations in the kitchen, but are usually placed above a wall oven for easy transitions between oven and microwave.
 Microwave wall oven combinations are also available from KitchenAid brand.
 This type of appliance provides a streamlined combination of a wall oven and a microwave to help prepare multi-course meals and integrate with your kitchen flow.
 Built-in microwaves also feature doors that open from the front, like an oven, rather than the side for quick access.

 As well as enhanced aesthetics, expect to find innovations in these models, like KitchenAid® built-in microwaves that can transform into a true second oven.
-If you’re considering a built-in microwave, find the right one with the KitchenAid® built-in microwave buying guide.
+If you’re considering a built-in microwave, find the right one with the KitchenAid® built-in microwave buying guide, or learn how to install a built-in microwave on your own.

 2. Over-the-Range or Microwave Hood Combinations